 perform surgical operations under the direct and continuous supervision of a registered veterinary surgeon.

-The College has interpreted these as follows:
+We have interpreted these as follows:

 'direction' means that the veterinary surgeon instructs the student as to the tests to be administered but is not necessarily present,